GetPageSpeed/rpmbuilder/README.md

 `fc38` etc.

 ### Run
-In this example `SOURCE_DIR` contains the `.spec` file and sources for the the RPM we are building.
+In this example `SOURCE_DIR` contains the `.spec` file and sources for the RPM we are building.

 ```bash
 # set env variables for convenience